Will Holub-Moorman

 Bio/Description

 Will received his B.A. magna cum laude from Harvard in 2016.
 His senior thesis, which examined the interplay between psychological expertise and popular initiatives to reform American children’s experience of Hollywood cinema during the interwar period, was awarded the Thomas T. Hoopes Prize.
-Before arriving at Princeton, Will worked as a travel writer and as a high school history teacher.
+Before arriving at Princeton, Will spent several years working as a high school history teacher.

 Year of Study